treaz/scala-cheat-sheet/cheat-sheet-scala-spark.md

 xs.saveAsSequenceFile(path)         // Write the  elements of  the  dataset as  a  Hadoop  Se­quenceFile in the local filesystem or HDFS
 ```

+Note: When you have a reduction operation in which yuo want to change the return type, the only action that allows you to do this is aggregate.

 ## Caching and persistence
 xs.cache                    // Cache the RDD in memory, do not recompute.
 Useful if you need to reuse the dataset